gnars-dao/gnars-docs/docs/Level-1/4-how-do-i-get-first-gnar.md

 The primary way to acquire a Gnar NFT is by participating in the **Gnars NFT auction** held at [**gnars.com**](https://gnars.com).

-- The auction runs continuously, with new Gnars NFTs created every 15 minutes.
+- The auction runs continuously
 - To bid, you’ll need some ETH in your wallet (use MetaMask or any WalletConnect-compatible wallet).
 - **Note**: The auction now operates on the **Base network**, so ensure that your wallet is configured to interact with Base and not Ethereum.
 - Connect your wallet, place your bid, and monitor the auction until it closes.